Financial Help for Health Coverage in CT - Access Health CT openEnroll_start=11/01/2022

 APTCs lower your monthly payments (premiums).
 Premium Tax Credits (PTCs) can be taken in advance (APTCs) or claimed on your federal income tax return.
 APTCs are sent directly to your insurance company from the federal government.
 To qualify for APTCs, you:

-• Cannot be eligible for other affordable healthcare coverage through your employer or a government program, such as Medicaid, Tricare, Medicare, or VA benefits.
+• Cannot be eligible for other affordable healthcare coverage through your employer or a government program, such as Medicaid, Tricare, Medicare, or Veterans Affairs benefits.

 • Must be a Connecticut resident and a citizen or lawful resident of the United States, and not in prison (other than pending final disposition of charges).

-• You must not be claimed as a dependent on anyone else’s federal return.
+• You must not be claimed as a dependent on anyone else’s federal income tax return.

 • You must file a federal income tax return for the year that you received any APTCs and an IRS Form 8962 to make sure that you got the correct amount of APTCs during the year.